-The Management Company shall be entitled to apply a sliding front-end surcharge scale at its own discretion.
+The Management Company shall be entitled to apply a sliding issue premium scale at its own discretion.

 There is no limit on the issue of units in principle.
 However, the Management Company reserves the right to temporarily or permanently suspend the issue of unit certificates.